Labuan: Water ferry

-Labuan Ferry: One of the main routes is via water ferry services to Sabah and Sarawak.
-This ferry service is a vital link for passengers and vehicles, providing a convenient and scenic route across the island's strait.
+One of the main routes is via water ferry services to Sabah and Sarawak.
+This ferry service is a vital link for passengers and vehicles, providing a convenient route across the island's strait.

-In May 2024, Prime Minister Datuk Seri Anwar Ibrahim emphasised the need to update existing technical studies to reflect the current situation, such as upgrading works at the terminal, which costed RM22 Million.
+In May 2024, Prime Minister Datuk Seri Anwar Ibrahim emphasised the need to update existing technical studies to reflect the current situation, such as upgrading works at the terminal, which cost RM22 million.
 The funding is intended to enhance the facilities, infrastructure, jetty, and ferry ramp at the terminal.
 The Prime Minister said the estimated one-hour embarkation time could be reduced by addressing delays caused by immigration checks.
 He emphasised that efficient services from local enforcement agencies were crucial in resolving congestion issues at the terminal, rather than relying solely on new infrastructure.

 Ferry services between Kota Kinabalu, Sabah, and Labuan were suspended after the COVID-19 pandemic in Malaysia.
 Initially scheduled to resume on 15 December 2024 from Labuan to Jesselton Point, further delays occurred due to a lack of readiness as Jesselton Point.
 The ferry service eventually resumed on 28 May, although connecting to Kota Kinabalu Port instead of Jesselton Point.

+Labuan is also connected to the Serasa Ferry Terminal in Brunei by a ferry service operating two to three times daily, facilitating international travel through the immigration facilities at the Labuan International Ferry Terminal.
+Ferry tickets from Labuan to Brunei can be purchased on the Labuanpay website, however the return journey must be purchased via Whatsapp or in-person at the ferry terminal from Bruneian ferry company Seri Mutiara Express.